-When we work with data in SAS, sorting is indedivable.
-Usually we use PROC SORT to perform the sort.
+When we work with data in SAS, sorting is inevitable.
+Usually, we use PROC SORT to perform the sort.
 However, sorting is probably the most resource intensive process in data management.
-Therefore it it important to know how to utilize the SORT Procedure so that you increase performance and decrease run time.
+Therefore it is important to know how to utilize the SORT Procedure so that you increase performance and decrease run time.
 In this post, I will present the SORTSIZE, TAGSORT and PRESORTED Options to the SORT Procedure that can help you increase performance and make the most of your PROC SORT runs in SAS.

 I have previously written about perhaps the most utilized option in PROC SORT, the NODUPKEY Option, in the example Remove Duplicate Values In SAS.
 Therefore, I omit that one here.

 In the examples to come, I will use the following example data set.
 The size of the TestData data set is about 1.5 GB.